 Despite the influx of per diem visitors to White Plains, crime rates in the city saw a consistent decline from 2002 to 2008 as it experienced a downtown renaissance that included adding more police officers to the city police force.
 During the intervening ten years from 2008 to now, the crime rate in White Plains has fluctuated, following no clear trend in either direction, but overall, the crime index remains low compared to the national average.

 White Plains has earned its reputation as an affluent city.
-The median household income in White Plains is $82,460 per year, higher than the medians for the United States and the state of New York but lower than the Westchester County median of $86,226 per year.
+The median household income in White Plains is $82,460 per year, higher than the median for the United States and the state of New York but lower than the Westchester County median of $86,226 per year.
 The affluence of the area results in correspondingly high home values and cost of living expenses.
-Taking these factors into consideration, it is perhaps not surprising that while the 11.9 poverty rate of White Plains is low, it is actually not much lower than the 12.3 percent rate for the nation as a whole.
+Taking these factors into consideration, it is perhaps not surprising that while the 11.9 poverty rate of White Plains is low, it is not much lower than the 12.3% rate for the nation as a whole.

-Demographically, less than half of the population of White Plains (43.7 percent) identifies as white/Caucasian, while more than one-third (35.7 percent) identify as Hispanic/Latino.
-Rounding out the four most populous ethnic groups in White Plains are African Americans and Asian Americans: 12 percent and 7.2 percent, respectively.
+Demographically, less than half of the population of White Plains (43.7%) identifies as white/Caucasian, while more than one-third (35.7%) identify as Hispanic/Latino.
+Rounding out the four most populous ethnic groups in White Plains are African Americans and Asian Americans: 12% and 7.2%, respectively.

 The Westchester County Department of Health identified mental health/substance abuse as one of its three major foci in its 2016-2018 community health improvement plan.
-As part of its study, it found that, between 2013 and 2014,10.8 percent of adults in Westchester County reported 14 or more days of poor mental health during the preceding month.
+As part of its study, it found that between 2013 and 2014, 10.8% of adults in Westchester County reported 14 or more days of poor mental health during the preceding month.
 Though not a significant change from assessments in previous years, the rate failed to meet the New York State Department of Health’s Prevention Agenda objective for 2018.

 The suicide rate for White Plains specifically, however, is higher than the rate for Westchester County at 7.5 per 100,000 residents.
 However, this was still lower than the statewide rates.